-Each of the collections has its own history and policies.
+Each of the divisions of the museum and its constituent collections has its own history and policies.
 All are involved in databasing projects to make collections data widely available via the Internet.
 Links are provided below to access specific collection webpages.

 ---|---|---|---|